 Please share this information with family members and friends who might send something to your son:

 Packages are limited to flat-envelope style, no more than one per week.
 (We understand that sometimes an item is forgotten and might require a larger package.)

 They should contain reading/writing/art materials that can be enjoyed during rest hour, and not silly games or toys.
 Campers love letters more than “stuff-just-because.”

 No food of any kind is allowed.
 Not even a stick of gum.
 Thank you for honoring this rule and for setting a good example for your son and his friends.

 When a boy receives a package, a notice is placed in his mailbox.
 He brings the notice to the office to get his package and will open it in the presence of an office staff member.
 This procedure enables us to manage trash, label items if needed, and monitor our no-food policy.

 The CampMinder / Camp-in-Touch photo system allows you to purchase prints, posters, etc. and/or to download hi-res images, all at very reasonable cost.
 You can create guest accounts from within your online account for grandparents, friends etc. so that they can view summer photos.
 Following the season, be sure to sit down with your son and look at the photos together.
-He will not have seen them, and they are sure to elicit stories, impressions, and details that you might not hear otherwise.
-We know that you ache to catch a glimpse of your son in the photos, but please note that photos are intended to provide a sense of all that goes on at camp, and we cannot guarantee that your son will be featured beyond the cabin photos taken each session.
+He will not have seen them, and they are sure to elicit stories, impressions, and details that his letters might not have conveyed.